 In this conversation, we discuss, among other things:

 - What Kuppy bought the weekend after Brexit.

 - A trade you can still put on to profit from the Brexit fallout.

 - What asset Kuppy thinks is “gold on acid”.

 - How he’s positioned and has been playing repeated crisis events.

-In addition to the above, I’ve got some thoughts on the failed coup in Turkey and why a coup in a land run by an obvious IS supporter and dictator and where people wear funny hats and eat chicken for desert (tavuk göğsü) matters.
+In addition to the above, I’ve got some thoughts on the failed coup in Turkey and why a coup in a land run by an obvious IS supporter and dictator and where people wear funny hats and eat chicken for dessert (tavuk göğsü) matters.

 Turkey is important for a host of reasons but let me just mention the most obvious one today.